Antonov An-22: Design and development

-The An-22 follows traditional cargo transport design with a high-mounted wing allowing a large cargo space of 33 m in length and a usable volume of 639 m³.
+The An-22 follows traditional cargo transport design with a high-mounted wing allowing a large cargo space of 33 m in length and a usable volume of 639 m3.
 The forward fuselage is fully pressurized and provides space for 5 to 8 crew and up to 28 passengers, but the cargo space is pressurized to only 3.55 PSI / 0.245 bar allowing for a lighter airframe.
 A door equipped with pressure bulkhead is located at frame 14, separating the cargo attendant's compartment from the main cargo compartment.
 This allows the rear cargo doors to be opened during flight for paratroops and equipment drop.
 Like the An-12, the aircraft has a circular fuselage section.
 The An-22 has set a number of payload and payload-to-height world records.

 The An-22 has the general appearance of an enlarged version of the earlier Antonov An-12 except that it is fitted with a twin tail.
 This gives the An-22 better engine-out performance, and reduces height restrictions for hangars.
 Also of note are large anti-flutter masses on the top of each tail.

 Only one production variant was built, the standard An-22.
 Prototypes, such as the one first featured at the 1965 Paris Air Show had fully glazed noses that lacked the nose-mounted radar of production models.
 Those aircraft had the radar mounted below the right wheel well fairing, forward of the wheels.
 Antonov designated a variant with a modified electrical system and an additional augmented flight control system the An-22A but the designation was not used by the military.

-A proposed civil airliner version capable of seating 724 passengers on upper and lower decks was planned but wasn't constructed.
-(For comparison, a typical Boeing 747 can carry 400–500 passengers.)
+A civil airliner version with a lengthened fuselage capable of seating 724 passengers on upper and lower decks was studied but was not built.